mgarofoli/mgarofoli/README.md

-- 👋 Hi, I’m @mgarofoli, I have a Masters of Science in Business Analyticss from Elon University.
+- 👋 Hi, I’m @mgarofoli, I have a Masters of Science in Business Analytics from Elon University.
 - 👀 I’m interested in Data Analytics in a business setting.
 - 🌱 I’m currently learning SQL, Python, R and Tableau.
 - 💞️ I’m looking to collaborate on anything!
 Looking for experience.